Daringly integrating Disability

 Learn More About MeFounder

 I’m the Founder and Chief Radical Officer of ThisAbility® Limited.
 I’m also the founder of various platforms that daringly integrate Disability.
 Because of my commitment to people and planet (including flora, fauna, and funga), I take this responsibility seriously, which aligns with my life’s goals and values.
-I trust my ancestors/descendant, Disability, the universe and fungi to guide me.
+I trust my ancestors + descendant, Disability, the universe, Revolutionary LOVE®, and fungi to guide me.

-I’m a highly acclaimed, radical sought-after speaker.
+In short: Storyliving means living inside a story, not just watching, hearing, or reading it.
+One was I do this is through public speaking.
+I’m a highly acclaimed, radical, sought-after speaker.
 I speak about three main topics: regeneration beyond sustainability, design, and sex and relationships.
 All my speaking daringly integrates Disability, and all my speaking engagements are rooted in an accessible, joyful, and liberated praxis through interdependence and Revolutionary LOVE®.

 Deal with yourself as an individual worthy of respect and make everyone else deal with you the same way.